denver2714/Collection-Manager/README.md

 🛜 A full-stack web CRUD application for managing collections of games and users.
 Built with **Next.js 16**, **React 19**, and **Prisma** with SQLite.

 > I made this project to practice CRUD full-stack development.
-I combined API routes and server actions because these are industry standard practices, it was fun and I learned alot, will be doing fullstack projects again.
+I combined API routes and server actions because these are industry standard practices, it was fun and I learned alot as well documentation reading, will be doing fullstack projects again.

 ![Next.js](https://img.shields.io/badge/Next.js-16.1.1-black?style=flat-square&logo=next.js)
 ![React](https://img.shields.io/badge/React-19.2.3-61DAFB?style=flat-square&logo=react)